 Dog Toy Safety

+Safety first, furfriends!
+Whether your sewing or selecting from a shop, not all toys are suitable for all pets.
 Stuffed dog toys follow the same basic principles as you would use if sewing (or buying) for a small child – no loose parts to nibble free and everything securely stitched into a sturdy toy.
-It is particularly important to know your pet and how they play before making or buying toys.
-Not all toys are suitable to all pets.
+It’s particularly important to know your pet and how they play before making or buying toys.
+And supervised playtime together helps keep things safer, too.
 Check out our post on dog toy safety for helpful links and resources.

 Like most of our DIY stuffed dog toys, this DIY gingerbread house project is an inspiration that you can take and use to create your own unique designs.
 One of the great things about making your own dog toys is that’s is a fun opportunity to get a little creative.
 The shape, size, colours and embellishments can all be adapted to suit your skills, pet, materials, and style preference.
-Your imagination is the limit!
+Such fun!

-Humphrey is a big fan of triangle toys, like our pizza slice dog toys and the coordinating Christmas set with Santa Claus, a holiday elf, and a Christmas tree.
-I was tempted to go with a pointy design for my gingerbread house, but decided to go with a more conventional house shape.
-If you’d like to make a gingerbread bone instead, you can check out our birthday bone dog toys for the basics and change the embellishments or colours for a festive theme.
-Holiday colours and decorations can be used with most of our DIY dog toys.
+Humphrey is a big fan of triangle toys, like our pizza slice dog toys.
+Have you seen our coordinating Christmas set with Santa Claus, a holiday elf, and a Christmas tree?
+I was tempted to make a pointy design for my gingerbread house, but decided to go with a more conventional house shape.
+It’s a little larger than our triangles, but that also leaves more room for decorating.
+If you’d like to make a gingerbread bone instead, you can check out our birthday bone dog toys for the basics.
+Holiday colours and/or decorations can be used with most of our DIY dog toys to make things look festive.

 How to Make a DIY Stuffed Gingerbread House Dog Toy